sarahjhh/snap-plugin-example/README.md

 [INFO]	Project relies on 7 dependencies.
 ```

-3.You can then build the collector, processor, or publisher plugins in the examples folder.
+###3.
+Build the collector, processor, and/or publisher plugins in the examples folder.
     Use the `go build` command to generate the example binary files for the collector, processor, and publisher.
     option -o outputs the binary to the specified name